open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 contains the code to set up the OpenTelemetry .NET SDK and configured instrumentations, as well as support code to run and implement bytecode instrumentations.
 Optionally, the code
-setting-up the OpenTelemetry .NET SDK can be left to the application by setting the environment variable `OTEL_DOTNET_AUTO_LOAD_AT_STARTUP` to `false`.
+that sets up the OpenTelemetry .NET SDK can be left to the application by setting the environment variable `OTEL_DOTNET_AUTO_LOAD_AT_STARTUP` to `false`.

 - **Source Instrumentations**: instrumentations created on top of API hooks/callbacks provided